Utah (UT)

 Units: general-season any bull, spike bull, and archery elk units where open

-Fees: kind: text; text: nonresident general any bull or spike bull elk $849 • kind: text; text: nonresident multiseason general spike bull $1,255
+Fees: nonresident general any bull or spike bull elk $849 • nonresident multiseason general spike bull $1,255

 Hunt codes: see 2026 draw-only youth elk hunt table / Utah Hunt Planner